Winter cropping and the environment

 FARM ENVIRONMENT PLANS (FEP) AND FRESHWATER FARM PLANS (FWFP)

 More information about FEPs and FWFPs, the NES-FW and industry assurance programmes can be found on the DairyNZ, Beef and Lamb New Zealand, Ministry for Primary Industries (MPI), Ministry for the Environment (MfE) and your local regional council websites.
+Keep up to date on possible changes to central government obligations around intensive winter grazing through your regional council.

 LOCAL REGIONAL COUNCIL REGULATIONS